-(c) Review of HCAs Submitted by an MTC.
+(c) Review of HCAs submitted by an MTC

-1. All renewal applications submitted on or after March 1, 2024, must include an HCA that complies with 935 CMR 501.000 et seq. or a compliant HCA Waiver.

-2. The Commission may request additional information from an MTC or a Host Community in connection with its review.

-3. The Commission shall send a notice of its HCA determination to both an MTC and a Host Community within 90 days of receipt of the HCA.
-The determination notice shall identify whether the HCA, in whole or in part, complies with 935 CMR 501.180.

-4. If the Commission determines that an MTC's HCA does not comply with 935 CMR 501.180, then the HCA determination notice shall provide the following:

-a.
-The factual basis for the Commission's finding of noncompliance, including identification of the noncompliant term(s), condition(s), or provision(s) of the HCA, if applicable;

-b.
-The parties' option to correct the noncompliance and submit an amended HCA;

-c.
-The parties' option to submit an HCA Waiver that complies with 935 CMR 501.180(5); and d.
-The parties' option to proceed under an executed HCA that conforms with the Commission's Model Host Community Agreement, to be relied on in the interim until the parties come to an agreement;

-5. A Host Community shall notify an MTC if it no longer intends to continue as a Host Community for an MTC.
-A Host Community shall not discontinue relations with an MTC in bad faith.
-On receipt of a notice of discontinuance from a Host Community, the MTC shall notify the Commission.
-On receipt of a notice of discontinuance, an MTC may submit a request for equitable relief to the Commission consistent with 935 CMR 501.180(3)(c)(6).

-6. If a Host Community discontinues relations with an MTC, or on submission of a mutual abrogation agreement executed by both a Host Community and an MTC, an MTC may submit a request for equitable relief to the Commission.

-a.
+- 1. All renewal applications submitted on or after May 1, 2024, must include an HCA that complies with 935 CMR 501.000 et seq. or a compliant HCA Waiver. - 2.
+The Commission may request additional information from an MTC or a Host Community in connection with its review. - 3.
+The Commission shall send a notice of its HCA determination to both an MTC and a Host Community within 90 days of receipt of the HCA.
+The determination notice shall identify whether the HCA, in whole or in part, complies with 935 CMR 501.180. - 4.
+If the Commission determines that an MTC's HCA does not comply with 935 CMR 501.180, then the HCA determination notice shall provide the following: - a.
+The factual basis for the Commission's finding of noncompliance, including identification of the noncompliant term(s), condition(s), or provision(s) of the HCA, if applicable; - b.
+The parties' option to correct the noncompliance and submit an amended HCA; - c.
+The parties' option to submit an HCA Waiver that complies with 935 CMR 501.180(5); - d.
+A Host Community's option to discontinue relations with an MTC.
+A municipality shall notify an MTC if it no longer intends to continue as a Host Community for an MTC.
+On receipt of a notice of discontinuance as a Host Community, the MTC shall notify the Commission; and - e.
+An MTC's option to request equitable relief from the Commission in the event that a Host Community declines to continue as a Host Community; - 5.
+If a Host Community discontinues relations with an MTC, then an MTC may submit a request for equitable relief to the Commission. - a.
 An MTC's request for equitable relief must identify facts, information, and any documentation to support why an MTC should be considered for equitable remedies.
-An MTC shall ensure that the request for equitable relief includes a Host Community's notice under 935 CMR 501.180(3)(c)5.

-b.
-Commission Staff will conduct a paper review of the petition and make a recommendation to the Commission.

-c.
-The Commission may exercise its discretion whether to grant one or more of the following equitable remedies to an MTC:

-(i) Extension of a License expiration date without incurring additional prorated fees;

-(ii) Waiver of a Change of Location fee;

-(iii) institution of procedures for winding down an MTC's operations at the licensed Premises;

-(iv) Other equitable relief as determined by the Commission.

-d.
-If the Commission grants or denies equitable relief to an MTC, the agency will provide notice of its decision to an MTC and a Host Community.
-A Host Community or an MTC may seek relief from a court of competent jurisdiction.

-7. Failure to submit a compliant HCA or compliant HCA Waiver may constitute grounds for denial of a renewal application.

-8. Any action subsequently taken to deny an MTC's renewal application due to failure to produce a compliant HCA or a compliant HCA Waiver shall afford MTCs a right to hearing pursuant to 935 CMR 501.500.
+An MTC shall ensure that the request for equitable relief includes a Host Community's notice under 935 CMR 501.180(3)(c)4.d. - b.
+The Commission will conduct a paper review of the petition and make a recommendation to the Commission. - c.
+The Commission may exercise its discretion whether to grant one or more of the following equitable remedies to an MTC: (i) Extension of a License expiration date without incurring additional prorated fees; (ii) Waiver of a Change of Location fee; (iii) Other equitable relief as determined by the Commission. - d.
+If the Commission grants or denies equitable relief to an ME, the agency will provide notice of its decision to an ME and a Host Community.
+A Host Community or an ME may seek relief from a court of competent jurisdiction. - 6.
+Failure to submit a compliant HCA or compliant HCA Waiver may constitute grounds for denial of a renewal application. - 7.
+Any action subsequently taken to deny an MTC's renewal application due to failure to produce a compliant HCA or a compliant HCA Waiver shall afford MTCs a right to hearing pursuant to 935 CMR 501.500.

-a.
-If an MTC elects a hearing pursuant to 935 CMR 501.500, the administrative proceeding must be conducted pursuant to 801 CMR 1.01, Formal Rules.
+- a.
+If an MTC elects a hearing pursuant to 935 CMR 501.500, the administrative proceeding must be conducted pursuant to 801 CMR 1.01, Formal Rules of Adjudicatory Practice and Procedure. - b.

-b.
 A Host Community may seek intervention as a party to the hearing.

-(d) Complaints Alleging Noncompliance with 935 CMR 501.180
+(d) Complaints alleging Noncompliance with 935 CMR 501.180